UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l)
   where

-  multiple-nat-zero-Ab :
+  multiple-zero-Ab :
-    (n : ℕ) → multiple-nat-Ab A n (zero-Ab A) ＝ zero-Ab A multiple-nat-zero-Ab = power-nat-unit-Group (group-Ab A)
+    (n : ℕ) → multiple-Ab A n (zero-Ab A) ＝ zero-Ab A multiple-zero-Ab = power-unit-Group (group-Ab A)
 ```

 ### `xⁿ⁺¹ = xⁿx`